-- Summer Advisor: In July or August, you will be assigned to a summer academic advisor who will help you with registration and academic questions.
-In September, you will be assigned to an academic advisor based on your academic interests.
+- Academic Advisor: In the Summer, you will be assigned to an academic advisor who will help you with registration and academic exploration based on your Major Interest Survey responses.

 - Advising Sessions: Academic Advisors and Academic Peer Advisors (APAs) will hold group and individual advising sessions for any quick questions and general inquiries.

 Students are highly recommended to take a Math course that fulfills the Mathematical core requirement during their first semester.
 As a first-year student, you are encouraged to explore your intellectual curiosity by taking a core curriculum or a major foundational course.

 The Academic Advising Office runs a series of events to help students explore potential majors, such as Major Exploration.
 Students may explore their academic interests by attending multi-disciplinary panels from a variety of students, staff, and faculty representatives.